 - cakes- my Raspberry Almond Cake uses it or try it on my White Forest Cake.

-- on top of dessert bars like brownies or blondies, like my Raspberry and White Chocolate Blondies
+- on top of dessert bars like brownies or blondies, like my Raspberry and White Chocolate Blondies or Blueberry Blondies

 - to fill macarons or other types of sandwich cookies.

-- to top shortbread and sugar cookies
+- to top shortbread and cut out Vanilla Sugar Cookies

 Frequently Asked Questions (FAQ’s)

-More Frosting Recipes You Might Like:
+More Buttercream Frosting Recipes You Might Like

 Almond Buttercream Frosting